 There are two major international schools in the Brussels area.
 These are non-boarding, tuition-paying schools.
 The U.S. government does not provide any reimbursement of tuition for family members of military and civilians hired through the Department of Defense.
 This does not apply to those who are contracted personnel or Department of State employees.

 The International School of Brussels (ISB) located on a large, wooded campus on the outskirts of Brussels, offers classes for grades K-12 and a nursery school for children ages three to four.
 ISB is the oldest and largest international school in Brussels and approximately 40 perfect of its students are American.

 Bus transportation is provided and the high school participates in conference sports.
 Because there is often a waiting list and tuition costs vary from year to year, it is suggested that families interested in obtaining more information contact the school directly at the number below.
 To learn more, check out their website.

 St. John’s International School is located in Waterloo.
 It is a Catholic school, but children of all faiths are welcome.
 It also has a nursery for school children ages three to four.
 An American curriculum is offered in addition to European academic programs.
 For more information, visit their website.

 In Brussels many parents use the Belgian pre-school and childcare system.
 Regardless of where you live in Brussels, there will be a Belgian pre-school open to residents of your commune.
 Many of these are fee-based for foreigners.
-For more information check with the maison communale in your area or contact the Parent Central at DSN 314-368-9651; CIV 02-717-9651.
+For more information check with the maison communale in your area, or the school liaison officer at DSN 314-366-6870, CIV 011-32-65-32-6870.